 Chris: And one other one I want to touch on is hosted fonts.
 How's the GDPR going to affect hosted fonts?

 Donovan: Well, for any asset that's hosted by a third party – it could be images, it could be fonts, it could be

 You need to monitor all those vendors and audit them and make sure they stay in compliance.
 I think the easier thing to do is just avoid using third-party hosted assets whenever possible because it just generates more work for yourself.

 I have one more tip that's really important – web server log files.
 I think we touched on it earlier, but honestly, not many of the articles I've seen really talk about this.
-Web server log files by default gather IP addresses just by the fact you put a website on the web server, it's going do it automatically.
+Web server log files by default gather IP addresses just by the fact you put a website on the webserver, it's going do it automatically.

 You need to go in and reconfigure your web servers so that when they're writing the request to the log files, the IP address is either scrubbed or it's anonymized.
 Which is kind of sad from a developer’s perspective because it's helpful sometimes when you're debugging a problem to find out what's going on with one individual.
 But we have to have their permission to do it.

 Chris: Excellent.
 Well, this has been fantastic.
 Thank you so much for joining us and helping us to break down the GDPR.

 For more on the GDPR, check out our Insights article that